longshorej/dotfiles/README.md

 # longshorej's dotfiles

-This repository contains programs and configurations for use on a computer running Debian testing.
+This repository contains programs and configurations for use on a computer running Arch Linux.

 ## Features

-TODO
+...

 ## Installation